MarcoPolo/hackmd-notes/cell-level-dissemination.md

 ```

 Note that peers request data before knowing what a peer has.
 The request is part
 of the peer's IWANT bitmap, which is sent alongside its IHAVE bitmap.
-In
-contrast with a
-reducesannounce, request, respond, flow theis res latency from one round trip to half a duces the latency by
+This means
-half when the peer can provide the data.
-Half a round trip rather than a full
+data can be received in a single RTT when the peer can provide the data.
-round trip.
+In contrast, an announce, request, respond flow requires 1.5 RTT.

 ## Publishing strategy